syncfusion-content/wpf-docs/wpf/PdfViewer/How-To/Load-PDF-without-ToolStrip-in-viewer.md

 # Load PDF without ToolStrip in viewer

-In order to view PDF without the toolstrip, make use of PdfDocumentView control instead of PdfViewerControl.
+In order to view PDF without the tools strip, make use of PdfDocumentView control instead of PdfViewerControl.
 Other features and options are similar to PdfViewerControl.

 {% tabs %}
 {% highlight c# %}